joshburgess/redux-most/README.md

 auto-curried API like `lodash/fp` and `ramda`, but for working with streams instead of arrays.
 For a preview of what's to come, check out what's going on [here](https://github.com/mostjs/core).

+Initially, `redux-most` offered the same API as `redux-observable`, where Epics received an action stream & a store middleware object containing `dispatch` & `getState` methods.
+However, it now offers both that API and another stricter, more declarative API which eliminates the use of `dispatch` & `getState`.
+The reason for this is that I rarely found myself using the imperative `dispatch` method.
+It's not really needed, because you can use `switch`, `merge`, `mergeArray`, etc. to send multiple actions through your outgoing stream.
+This is nice, because it allows you to stay locked into the declarative programming style the entire time.

+However, using `getState` was still required in epics that needed access to the current state.
+I wanted a nice, convenient way to access the current state, just like I had for dispatching actions.
+So, I created an alternate API where Epics receive a stream of state changes rather than the `{ dispatch, getState }` object.
+This state stream, combined with the new `withState` utility function, let's you use streams for both dispatching actions & accessing the current state, allowing you to stay focused & in the zone (the reactive programming mindset).

-Whereas `comebineEpics` is variadic in `redux-observable`, it's unary in `redux-most`.
+Moving on, whereas `comebineEpics` is variadic in `redux-observable`, it's unary in `redux-most`.
 It takes in only one argument, an array of epics, instead of individual epics getting passed in as separate arguments.

 As for streams, I chose not to extend the `Observable` type with a custom `ActionsObservable`